 Legendary Pokemon had been a staple of the Research Breakthrough rewards ever since they were introduced in April 2018.
-That was until the latter half of 2019 when Niantic started experimenting with non-legends.
+However, in the latter half of 2019, Niantic started experimenting with non-legends.

 Interestingly, the ice-type Kanto Pokemon only stuck around for a month, in comparison to the usual two months the reward pool lasts for.
-Fast forward to now and trainers can earn Gen 5's Woobat.
-While some trainers have no issue with this, there's no doubt that Woobat and co are far less exciting than the array of legends we have seen so far.
+Fast forward to now and Research Breakthrough rewards have since included Ferroseed, Alolan Exeggutor, Shinx and Trapinch.

 Why remove Legendary Pokemon?

-It begs the question why have Niantic opted to take away these legendary Pokemon rewards now?
-There's no official answer to this but we certainly speculate as to why.
+It begs the question, why have Niantic opted to take away Legendary Pokemon from the rewards?
+There’s no official answer to this but we can look for logical reasons.

-The first reason they could have been removed is that they were becoming no longer 'legendary'.
-When every Pokemon Go player has a particular species, there isn't a lot that's legendary about it.
+The first reason they could have been removed is that they were becoming no longer as ‘Legendary’.
+When every Pokemon Go player has a particular species, there isn’t a lot that’s legendary about it, as evidenced below.